 - Choose your account type

-- Minimize bank fees
+- Reduce bank fees

 Which bank is best overall?

-Can I change banks?
+Can I switch banks?

 Are all banks equally safe?